 Academic book publishing is enormously rewarding but also challenging.
 It takes a lot of work (and time) to research and write the thing in the first place, not to mention developmentally edit and copyedit it, write the book proposal, incorporate peer reviewer advice, and figure out a marketing strategy to get it into the hands of the audiences you want to reach.
-Working with the right publisher can make all the difference though.
-So how do you know which publisher is the best fit for your book?
+Working with the right publisher—especially for your first book—can make all the difference though.
+So how do you know which publisher is the best fit for your first book?
 Here is some guidance on how to identify the presses that can best help your scholarly book to shine.

 The first step to finding the right publisher is getting clear about your book’s purpose.
 Then use that purpose to guide which publishers (and, relatedly, which marketing tactics) will help you meet those goals.

 For example, if you need your first book to count for tenure and promotion, you should pitch it to publishers that are highly valued by people in your tenure field—including people on your tenure committee or who are likely to be external tenure letter writers.
 This may mean only pitching your book to university presses instead of commercial academic presses, or only courting presses of a certain type.

 Or if you want to reach diverse, crossover (academic and non-academic) audiences, you should pitch your book to publishers with trade imprints or strong reputations for crossover titles.
 They have the editorial, marketing, sales, and design experience and resources necessary to sell to those audiences, while more traditional academic presses do not.

 Every publisher has its own strengths—match your purpose to the publisher.

 Who are your book’s audiences?

 Once you know what you want your first book to do, you can figure out who you want to reach to achieve that goal.
 This is where audience comes in.